dymaczew/ContainerWkshp/README.md

 # Lab information

 IBM Cloud provides the capability to run applications in containers on Kubernetes.
-The IBM Cloud Container Service runs Kubernetes clusters which deliver the following:
+The IBM Cloud Private runs Kubernetes clusters which deliver the following:

 * Powerful tools
 * Intuitive user experience